Quality Improvement Decision Support Specialist – Hamilton FHT (Hamilton)

 - Identify gaps in data availability, and define and implement solutions to close the gaps

-Develops effective working relationships and manages work independently:
+Develops effective working relationships:

 - Contribute actively to local and provincial standards development and data harmonization activities